trufflesecurity/trufflehog/README.md

 </div>

-# :money_with_wings: Trufflehog Enterprise
+# :money_with_wings: TruffleHog Enterprise

-Are you interested in continuously monitoring your Git, Jira, Slack, Confluence, etc.. for credentials?
-We have an enterprise product that can help.
-Reach out here to learn more <https://trufflesecurity.com/contact/>
+Are you interested in continuously monitoring **Git, Jira, Slack, Confluence, Microsoft Teams, Sharepoint, and more..** for credentials?
+We have an enterprise product that can help!
+Reach out here to learn more at <https://trufflesecurity.com/contact/>

 We take the revenue from the enterprise product to fund more awesome open source projects that the whole community can benefit from.